ni/niveristand-data-sharing-framework-custom-device/Docs/Manual Build Instructions.md

+## Note to the End User
+Manual builds are not recommended for end users of the Custom Device, instead:

+1. Find the latest builds of the DSF Custom Device for supported versions of VeriStand at [DSF Custom Device Releases page](https://github.com/ni/niveristand-data-sharing-framework-custom-device/releases).
+1. Find the latest builds of DSF Components for supported versions of VeriStand at [DSF Components Releases page](https://github.com/ni/niveristand-data-sharing-framework-custom-device-plugins/releases).

-# Manual Build Instructions for the Data Sharing Frameowrk
+# Manual Build Instructions for the Data Sharing Framework for Developers and Contributors
-These steps will allow you to manually build all of the components necessary to use the Data Sharing Framework Custom Device.
-Manual builds are not recommended for end-users of the Custom Device.
-Find the latest builds of the DSF Custom Device for supported versions of VeriStand at [DSF Custom Device Releases page](https://github.com/ni/niveristand-data-sharing-framework-custom-device/releases).
-Find the latest builds of DSF Components for supported versions of VeriStand at [DSF Components Releases page](https://github.com/ni/niveristand-data-sharing-framework-custom-device-plugins/releases).
+Follow these steps to manually build all of the components necessary to load and use the Data Sharing Framework Custom Device.

 Glossary of Terms:
 PPL = packed project library designated by the file extension lvlibp.